reservecrate/react-mui-nest/README.md

 This is a simple React + MUI + NestJS project starter pack.
-Feel free to use it in your projects.
+Feel free to bootstrap it into your projects.